 Getting started with Python

-This tutorial gets you up to speed with Python development in JetBrains Fleet.
-It covers the installation, project setup, and working with code.
+This tutorial helps you get started with Python development in JetBrains Fleet.
+It covers installation, project setup, and working with Python code.

 Prerequisites